-The annual accounting period of the Company ends each year on 31 March (the accounting reference date) with an interim accounting period ending on 30 September.
+The annual accounting period of the Company ends each year on 31 August (the accounting reference date) with an interim accounting period ending on the last day of February.

 The ACD may even out the payments of income within an accounting period by carrying forward income otherwise distributable with a view to augmenting amounts to be paid out at a later date.
-Details of the Sub-Funds for which this policy is currently considered are set out in Appendix 1.
+Details of the Sub-funds for which this policy is currently considered are set out in Appendix 1.